First Time User? Enroll now.

 Certain ways of giving radiation therapy can help keep radiation from damaging nearby healthy tissue.
 These types of external radiation therapy include the following:

 Radiation therapy may be given, based on the child's risk group and chemotherapy regimen.
 The radiation is given only to the lymph nodes or other areas with cancer.

-Targeted therapy is a treatment that uses drugs or other substances to identify and attack cancer cells.
-Targeted therapies usually cause less harm to normal cells than chemotherapy and radiation therapy do.
+Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
+Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Types of targeted therapy include the following: